bhisaac/5eFP/README.md

 # 5eFP | About
 [5eFP SRD 0.1](https://github.com/bhisaac/5eFP/blob/main/5eFP-SRD-V0.1.md)

 5eFP (fifth edition focus practice) is an open-source project uniting immersive, interactive tabletop roleplaying (TRPG) gameplay with self-reflection using the popular d20 fifth edition rules.
-Discover a new way to play TRPGs featuring easier, more intuitive rules, shorter game sessions, no GM preparation required, and larger player bases-allowing 8 to 50+ players.
+Discover a new way to play TRPGs featuring easier, more intuitive rules, shorter game sessions, no GM preparation required, and larger playerbases (8 to 50+ players).

 ---